DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc G - Lady Wachter's Wish.md

 ## G4c.
 Ambushing Izek
 <span class="citation"><em>This scene takes place in Chapter 2: Area L.</em></span>

 Upon retrieving the doll, [[Non-Player Characters#Izek Strazni|Izek]] proceeds north through the Zarovich Gate until arriving at Lake Zarovich.
 As he sits upon the shore, he drains the second bottle of wine in his case—gaining the **poisoned** condition for the duration of the following hour—and regards the doll with obsessive fixation.

+> [!warning]+ **Poisoned Izek**
+> Remember that Izek remains **poisoned** while the effect lasts.
+Changing forms doesn't remove this (or any other) condition.

 <div class="statblock">
 <h2>Izek Strazni, 1st Form</h2>